This article describes the pricing, billing methods, and payment methods of an ECS instance.

 Currently, ECS instances support two billing methods:

-Subscription: A type of prepayment whereby instances can be used only after payment is made.
+Subscription: A prepaid method that allows you to use an instance only after you make the payment for it.
 Instance usage is billed on a monthly basis, and the billing unit is US$/month.
 Subscription is applicable to fixed 24/7 services, such as Web service.
 For more information, see Subscription.

-Pay-As-You-Go: A type of post payment whereby payment is made after instance usage.
+Pay-As-You-Go: A postpaid method in which you can pay after using the instance.
 Instance usage is billed on a minute basis, and the billing unit is US$/hour.
 The minimum charge for the lifecycle of an ECS instance (from creation to release) is 0.01 US$.
 Pay-As-You-Go is applicable to scenarios with sudden traffic spikes, such as temporary scaling, interim testing, and scientific computing.
 For more information, see Pay-As-You-Go.

 The functions and payment methods of an ECS instance vary depending on billing methods.

 The functions of an ECS instance vary depending on the billing method.
 The following table lists the differences between the Subscription and Pay-As-You-Go billing methods.